 So you're heading to Australia and your first stop is Sydney.
-There's so much to do and you've only planned 2-3 days because you want to head off to the Barrier Reef or Uluru (wise choices my friend).
+There's so much to do and you need a 2 day Sydney itinerary because you want to head off to the Barrier Reef or Uluru (wise choices my friend).

-To take the hassle and stress out of planning, we've created a 48 hour Sydney itinerary to make sure you see the best this amazing city has to offer.
+To take the hassle and stress out of planning, we've put something to make sure you see the best this amazing city has to offer.
 We've lived here for four and a half years and used this itinerary for everyone who visits, so we know it's a winner.

 Just make sure you're ready as it's full on!